GabePoel/Peak-Tracker/README.md

 This determines the number of temperature data points Peak Tracker analyzes while quick tracking.
 The data starts analyzing from the first temperature just as it does with a full tracking, but stops in finite time.
 This could also be helpful for getting a sense of how long Peak Tracker may take to run given your current configuration.

+#### reverseTrackingOrder

+Enables tracking from high temperature to low temperature.
+This defaults to `False` in which tracking is done from low temperature to high temperature.

 #### noiseFilterLevel

 Noise filtering doesn't actually reduce the background noise of the given data.
 Instead, it looks at the tracked Lorentzians and determines if they shrink so much that they are at a scale such that they are indestinguishable from the backgroudn noise.
 Often times even if a Lorentzian could be easily made out by a human eye, the noise will be large enough that least square fit will converge on a value that includes some piece of the noise and just thinks the phase of the Lorentzian changed drastically.
 That's why the default noiseFilterLevel is set to the relatively high value of `4`.